Middle School Curriculum

 World Languages

-The Middle School world languages program encompasses four languages: Chinese, French, Spanish, and Latin.
-Most students enter 6th grade continuing their study of a modern language, and they achieve proficiency through Level 2 by the end of 8th grade.
-In addition, 8th grade students take Latin 1 concurrently with their modern language.
+The Middle School world languages program encompasses three languages: Chinese, French, and Spanish.
+Most students enter 6th grade continuing their study of the language they began in Lower School, and they achieve proficiency through Level 2 by the end of 8th grade.
+One modern language is offered at the introductory level in 6th grade for students who have never before studied a modern language.
 All language programs emphasize communication in a second – or third – language by developing speaking, listening, reading, and writing skills.
 The curriculum in each language utilizes Middle School-level textbooks and resources, and technology provides a window into the world with authentic images, sounds, and texts.
 In addition to learning essential grammar and vocabulary, language courses engage students with thematic units that reflect the diversity of world cultures in the various countries where each language is spoken.
+An exploratory Latin class is available as an elective for 8th graders who wish to pursue Latin in Upper School.

 Science